aleshaleksey/fansys23/08-spell-list.md

 **Special**: The spell can be cast as a reaction when a target begins to fall.
 If cast as a reaction, the target descends at ~60ft per round.
 If cast as a main action on a target that is already falling, it begins to decelerate.
 This does nothing if the fall distance is less than ~360ft.
 Otherwise, if the fall is long, for every round the spell effects the target it decelerates 20ft per round (from 360ft), decreasing fall damage by 2d12 per round of falling, to an eventual safe speed of 60ft.

 **Global**: When cast globally the spell creates a spherical zone centred on the caster where this effect acts.
 For every 2 extra MP dice added above 4, the zone is expanded by 200ft or the duration increased by a day.
-Every entity that enters the area and does not succeed a Wis save is affected by the spell.
+Every entity that enters the area and does not succeed a WIS save is affected by the spell.

 ___
 ### Harvest